roperscrossroads/meshsense-docker-arm64/README.md

-# MeshSense Docker Compose for Multi-Platform (ARM64 & x86-64)
+# MeshSense Docker Compose for ARM64 & x86-64

-This project builds MeshSense for multiple architectures (ARM64 and x86-64) that can easily be run on various platforms including 64-bit Raspberry Pi boards (RPI3/4/5), Intel/AMD systems, and other ARM64/x86-64 compatible hardware.
+This project builds Docker containers for [MeshSense](https://affirmatech.com/meshsense) for multiple architectures (ARM64 and x86-64) that can easily be run on various platforms including 64-bit Raspberry Pi boards (RPI3/4/5), Intel/AMD systems, and other ARM64/x86-64 compatible hardware.
 It can be built locally but that takes a while so I would recommend starting with the automated build.
 If you have Docker installed, you can run MeshSense with a single command.

 Please hop in the [CSRA Mesh Discord](https://discord.com/invite/mgzj2PmhKf), the [Middle GA Mesh Discord](https://discord.com/invite/6cSJ738Prp) or the [Mountain Mesh Discord](https://discord.gg/4WN32RHGSs) if you get it going and have an questions.